 If you're one of those people who's fine with horror movies in anxious times, you're in luck.

-Amazon Prime has a pretty strong complement of horror movies online, not to mention recent offerings like Ari Aster's 'Midsommar', the incredible follow-up to 'Hereditary'.
-On top of that, there's a huge back catalogue of horror classics to choose from too.
+Amazon Prime has a pretty strong complement of horror movies online, not to mention recent offerings like Ari Aster's 'Midsommar', the incredible follow-up to 'Hereditary', and all-time greats like Stanley Kubrick's 'The Shining'.
+On top of that, there's a huge back catalogue of horror classics - from the well-known to the obscure - to choose from too.

 Here are a few options if you're in the mood for a scare.